MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## Unpublished model-driven apps

-Because of a product limitation, model-driven apps that are not published are not included in the inventory, as they are not retrieved from the storage table.
+Because of a product limitation, model-driven apps that aren't published aren't included in the inventory, as they aren't retrieved from the storage table.

 ## Desktop flow runs